Sustainable Gaps

 What should become visible.

-Project control route.
+Project control path.

 Trade and dependency coordination view.

-Change-condition and closeout proof boundary.
+Change-condition and closeout record boundary.

 Clear split between internal project detail and the simple lesson others can understand.